rustyshakelford2/LavaFurnace/readme.txt

 However, there is are at least 2 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
 Water or lava flowing into the furnace crucible and not places.
 So just be sure to keep running water/lava away from the furnace and you will be OK.

+Compatability mode for now simply stops lavafurnace from outputing a furnace burn event when a user fuels the lavafurnace.
+This is so plugins that like to return lavabuckets wont erroneously return a bucket when no bucket was used.

 Permissions are not required, the plugin will default over to bukkit permissions if GroupManager or niji based permissions are not detected.
 If no permissions are set at all the plugin will default to Server OPs.